pittcsc/Documents/ConstitutionProgress.md

 XXII) Needs to be decided.
 XXIII) Needes to be decided.
 XXIV)Needs to be decided.
 XXV) Needs to be decided.
-Let's keep this very, very, very flexible, eh wot.o
+Let's keep this very, very, very flexible, eh wot.